 Mega Man (Classic) has Dr. Wily who, like Robotnik, loses to a blue guy on a regular basis, but at the same time is a brilliant scientist capable of creating robots with great powers.
 His greatest creation, Zero, even outlasts Dr. Light's last creation, X, and saves all of humanity (though X was active for much longer).

 Wily is dead and buried but his legacy has yet to fade from the series.
 The Virus he made with Zero was the origin of Sigma, and was adapted to make the Dark Elf.

-Bowser of Super Mario Bros is often portrayed comically and sometimes Mario will indeed be Go Karting with Bowser or challenging him to other games, but it's clear that he would probably succeed in taking over the world if Mario and Luigi and allies didn't keep thwarting him.
+Bowser is often portrayed comically and sometimes Mario will indeed be Go-Karting with Bowser or challenging him to other games, but it's clear that he would probably succeed in taking over the world if Mario and Luigi and allies didn't keep thwarting him.

-Arguably, Mario himself.
-He's VERY happy-go-lucky, doesn't think twice about Go Karting with Bowser, and is sometimes a straight-up Cloudcuckoolander due to his overall lack of consistent traits.
+Mario himself.
+He's VERY happy-go-lucky, doesn't think twice about Go-Karting with Bowser, and is sometimes a straight-up Cloudcuckoolander due to his overall lack of consistent traits.
 He's also incredibly strong and very nearly never loses a fight, even if his opponent has an unfair advantage.

 This carried over to the Dissidia: Final Fantasy games.
 Yes, he's the Chaos Warrior most likely to crack a joke about farting, and has a walk silly enough to get him into the Ministry, but, when the situation calls for it, he's incredibly conniving and dangerous.
 In fact, it even turns out that he's the one who jumpstarted the rivalry between Cloud and Sephiroth!